-Why do we expect previous successful performance to lead to future successful performance?
+Why do we expect previous success to lead to future success?

 Where this bias occurs

-The hot-hand fallacy is most often discussed in reference to sports.
-Imagine you are watching a hockey game, and a goalie has made five saves in the opening few minutes of the game.
-We will predict that the goalie will continue to make saves, because they are on a ‘hot streak’, irrespective of their average save percentage.
+Imagine you are watching a hockey game, and a goalie makes five saves in the opening few minutes.
+We predict that the goalie will continue making saves because they are on a “hot streak.”

-We base our prediction based on a small run of random events without taking into consideration the randomness of the goalie having made the first five saves.
-We will think they are on a streak because we mistakenly believe that a small run is representative of a larger sample.
-The hot-hand fallacy leads us to take a small pool of data—the opening minutes of one game - to be a better indicator of future performance than an average save percentage that is calculated based on seasons worth of performance.
+We base our prediction on a small run of random events without considering that the goalie’s first five saves could have been chance.
+We assume they are on a streak because we mistakenly believe that a short pattern is representative of a larger sample.
+The hot hand fallacy leads us to take a small pool of data—the opening minutes of one game—as a better indicator of future performance than an average save percentage calculated from seasons’ worth of data.

 Debias Your Organization

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

 The hot hand fallacy is most commonly discussed within the context of sports or gambling.
 While making incorrect predictions may not have negative consequences alone, people often place bets on these outcomes.
 And once money becomes involved, these incorrect predictions can begin to have more serious consequences.

 If we make a bet on a sports game based on a successful run in the first ten minutes, we are putting money down without considering all of the data.
 Just because a team or player is performing unusually well for a short period does not counter their average statistics—but the hot hand fallacy makes us believe it does.
 We are likely to lose bets when basing them on illogical fallacies.